sirrice/pygg/README.md

 * **[yhat's ggplot](http://ggplot.yhathq.com/)**:  yhat's
 port of ggplot is really awesome.
 It runs everything natively in python, works with numpy data structures, and renders using matplotlib.
-`pyplot` exists partly due to personal preference, and partly because the R version of ggplot2 is more mature, and its layout algorithms are really really good.
+`pygg` exists partly due to personal preference, and partly because the R version of ggplot2 is more mature, and its layout algorithms are really really good.